 Protecting Job Applicants: The Role of Employment Lawyers

 At Whitten & Lublin, we specialize in protecting the rights of both job applicants and current employees.
-Whether you’ve encountered employment discrimination during the interview stage, or you’re dealing with issues related to employment contracts or severance packages, we offer clear, practical guidance.
+Whether you’ve encountered discrimination during the interview stage or during your employment, or you’re dealing with issues related to employment contracts or severance packages, we offer clear, practical guidance.

 If you have lost your job, our Virtual Lawyer tool can help you understand your rights during termination.
 Also, you can use our severance calculator to assess your severance package.